N1 highway (Philippines): San Rafael to Guiguinto

+N1 soon enters Bulacan at San Miguel, where it begins on a straight route.
+It then enters the poblacion of San Miguel, which it bypasses, and the highway begins to curve through most of its length between San Ildefonso and San Rafael, where the route runs through rice paddies.
+At its intersection with San Rafael Municipal Road, the highway curves to the southwest to follow Doña Remedios Trinidad Highway (DRT Highway) until the intersection of the old Cagayan Valley Road and Esguerra Street in Pulilan.
+DRT Highway serves as a bypass of the old Cagayan Valley Road through Baliwag poblacion.
+At Guiguinto, it crosses the North Luzon Expressway (NLEX) along with the Santa Rita Interchange, where Asian Highway 26 leaves for the expressway.
+Despite this split, the road continues to be known as the Maharlika Highway as it continues its course southwards up to Tabang Interchange, where it meets the original route of NLEX and MacArthur Highway (Manila North Road).

 Guiguinto to Meycauayan

 N1 as MacArthur Highway with the Bocaue Flyover in Bocaue.
 This segment, however, is not part of the AH26 concurrency.

 Past Tabang Interchange, N1 begins to follow Manila North Road once again, this time as MacArthur Highway, which serves as a major toll-free highway over southern Bulacan.
-It soon crosses the Philippine National Railways right of way and enters Balagtas, where it directly passes through its poblacion.
+It soon crosses the Philippine National Railways/North–South Commuter Railway right of way and enters Balagtas, where it directly passes through its poblacion.
 It soon crosses the Bigaa River, where it passes through residential and industrial areas, and curves upon entering Bocaue, where it bypasses the town center.
 A flyover restricted for use by light vehicles crosses Fortunato Halili Avenue to Santa Maria with service roads serving as frontage and heavy vehicle routes.
 The highway then curves and traverses through the residential barangays of Bocaue and soon enters Marilao and Meycauayan.